webmaster442/BookGen/Commands.md

 `--json-log`
     Outputs log in JSON format.
 Usefull for interop purposes.

+# Config

+Get or set bookgen application specific settings

+`BookGen Config`
+    List all currently supported application wide settings

+`BookGen Config <key>`
+    Gets a setting value, prints it to output and exits.

+`BookGen Config <key> <value>`
+    Sets a setting value and exits

 # Edit

 Open a file for editing with configured editor.